Blackberry Chia Pudding

 Instructions

-- In a food processor or blender, add the banana pudding ingredients.
+- In a food processor or blender, add pudding ingredients.
 Pulse until smooth.
 For a more smooth pudding, let it sit for 5 minutes and then pulse again to break up the chia seeds.
 Pour into a lidded container.

 - Cover and refrigerate the pudding and toppings at least 45 minutes or overnight.
 It will thicken more the longer it sits, so if you prefer a firmer pudding, refrigerate overnight.